- 1 Top 7 Best Boat Speakers Compared

 #1 BOSS Audio Systems Marine Speakers – Top PickWHY WE LIKE IT: Comes in a wide variety of size and wattage options, to suit just about any setup, made from high grade weatherproof materials and a dome-shaped tweeter that projects audio perfectly.
 These are great speakers and easily our top pick.

 The BOSS Audio Systems Marine Speakers come in a large variety of size and wattage options, from 5.25” to 6.5” and 150 watts to 350 watts.
+These best marine speakers are at the top of our list for a reason.
 The end result is the perfect set of speakers for your boat setup, all of them being made from high grade weatherproof materials and featuring a dome-shaped tweeter that excels at projecting sound throughout the vehicle.
 They also throw in a three year warranty, which is fantastic.

 Though you can purchase a combo pack that comes with a stereo receiver, this option is on the pricey end, though it does include Bluetooth functionality.
 Additionally, the products do not come with speaker wire, so you’ll have to purchase some yourself.
 Our Speakers reviews have the answers you need.